gromacs/gromacs/docs/dev-manual/overview.rst

   Contains all source code.
 See :ref:`dev-source-layout`.
 :file:`tests/`
   Contains build system logic for some high-level tests.
-Currently, only the regression test build system logic and cppcheck rules are in this directory, while other tests are under :file:`src/`.
+Currently, only the regression test build system logic, while other tests are under :file:`src/`.

 .. _dev-source-layout: